whysosuso/whysosuso.github.io/Susovan-Mahapatra.md

   <img class="img-responsive" src="https://i.ibb.co/gSx7tPz/IMG-20210224-103403.jpg">
 </p>

-I graduated from Ashoka University where I studied Economics and International Relations and served as a Resident Assistant for two terms.
-After graduating, I joined the Growth Team at School of Accelerated Learning (SOAL), an early stage Edtech start-up.
-At SOAL, I worked across functions of Growth and got a flavour of how alternate education, start-ups and Growth in start-ups work in India.
+I graduated from Ashoka University, a greenfield University, where I studied Economics and International Relations and served as a Resident Assistant for two terms.
+After graduating, I joined the Growth Team at an early stage Edtech start-up.
+In my first job out of college, I worked across functions of Growth and got a flavour of how alternate education, start-ups and Growth in start-ups work.

-After SOAL, I joined Plaksha University's Admissions and Outreach Team.
-I am working on the launch of Plaksha's UG programs in 2021.
-Through my experience at Plaksha, I wish to understand the nuances of the formal higher education space in India and delve deeper into institution building.
+Among all the things that I learnt during my undergraduate years, what got me the most excited was the prospect of building an institution that would outlive all individuals involved.
+After spending a year with in my first job, I jumped ships to join another technology and research-based Greenfield University project called Paksha.
+At Plaksha I have been part of a 4 member team that has designed and is now executing the admissions and outreach process; crafting the first undergraduate class.

 I also serve on the council of the Ashoka Alumni Association(AAA) as an elected Director.
 Here, I am building the foundations of the Alumni Association of India's foremost Liberal Arts University.

+Beyond my day job, I try experimenting with some side _[projects](https://whysosuso.com/projects/)_ once in a while, do check them out!

 I keep a running _[bucket list](https://whysosuso.com/bucket-list/)_ of things I want to do before I die.